openai/whisper/README.md

     pip install --upgrade --no-deps --force-reinstall git+https://github.com/openai/whisper.git

-It also requires you to install the command-line tool [`ffmpeg`](https://ffmpeg.org/) to be installed on your system, which is available from most package managers:
+It also requires you to install the command-line tool [`ffmpeg`](https://ffmpeg.org/) on your system.
+The tool is available from most package managers:

 ```bash
 # on Ubuntu or Debian